 How Can You Help?

-In order to support the Electronic Frontier Foundation’s challenge to this dangerous, discriminatory, and unconstitutional law, consider making a donation to the Woodhull Freedom Foundation or reaching out to your representatives through DSW’s Take Action page.
+In order to support the Electronic Frontier Foundation’s challenge to this dangerous, discriminatory, and unconstitutional law, please reach out to your representatives through DSW’s Take Action page.

 Important Document – Research Brief: After FOSTA-SESTA

 This research brief analyzes data collected from service providers offering care to victims of sexual exploitation or trafficking.
 The objective was to assess whether the FOSTA-SESTA legislation is having an impact on shelter agencies’ referrals or operations in the real world.

 *Increased funding and data would be needed to determine if this is caused by the implementation of SESTA/FOSTA specifically, but the correlation is confirmed.

 Decriminalize Sex Work has gathered these articles about FOSTA-SESTA from across the internet.